 Monaco is a European country on the French Riviera, neighboring the Mediterranean Sea and bordering France on three sides.
 This beautiful French-speaking country is the second smallest in the world, with under 37,000 residents on 202 hectares of land.
 And despite its size, that’s a very popular destination for luxury vacation.
 Here is why.

-Despite its size, Monaco is a popular luxury vacation destination for some of the following reasons.
+Despite its size, Monaco is a popular luxury vacation destination for the elites and cool cats, for some of the following reasons.

 Monaco is often described as a playground for the rich and famous.
 As a result, there is no shortage of luxurious Monaco vacation rentals offering sea views and proximity to countless stunning beaches.